Object / IdentityMaciej Trzciński

 StorybookTypeScriptTailwinda11y

-How I think about building content infrastructure.
-Same lens whether the stack is greenfield or already in flight.
+The product lens — how I think about building content infrastructure, greenfield or already in flight.

 A stack should fit the product's actual shape — content types, who edits, who consumes.
 Picked from constraints, not from a house template.